-Behind him, Siddhartha notices a monk in yellow robe.
+- Behind him, Siddhartha notices a monk in a yellow robe.

-Govinda has not recognized Siddhartha but merely sat by him while he slept in order to protect him from snakes.
+- Govinda has not recognized Siddhartha but merely sat beside him while he slept in order to protect him from snakes.

-Siddhartha forces himself to think.
-He has no possessions, and so feels joyful and childlike.
+- Siddhartha forces himself to think.
+He has no possessions and thus feels joyful and childlike.

 - Siddhartha finds himself amused at the course his life has taken and sees his life’s path reflected in the flow of the river.

 - Siddhartha concludes that in order to return to himself, he has had to experience profound sorrow.

 - He realizes that life as a Samana fueled his intellectual growth and arrogance, allowing him to thrive rather than to perish.